Know Yourself Better: Diverse Object-Related Features Improve Open Set Recognition: Introduction

-Creating an exhaustive training dataset that encompasses all potential outliers proves unfeasible, given the inexhaustible and sometimes inaccessible nature of open sets in real-world scenarios.
-Consequently, certain OSR approaches resort to the synthesis of outliers through generative models~\cite{asg_Yu17,GOpenMax_Ge17,neal2018open}.
-In these methodologies, synthetic outliers are strategically generated to be perplexing samples, exhibiting a high degree of similarity to the inliers.
-The training of the classifiers involves a combination of these synthetic outliers and the inliers.
-The synthetic samples, designed to be semantically close to the inliers, contribute to a broader feature set that the model must acquire.

-In addition to outlier synthesis, several OSR methods aim to refine the learning objectives of the discriminative models to enhance their resilience to outliers~\cite{hassen2020learning,dhamija2018reducing,yang2020convolutional,perera2020generative,millerclass,chen_2020_ECCV}.
-The fundamental premise of these approaches is rooted in the notion that the instances of the same classes should exhibit proximity, while those from different classes should be separated~\cite{hassen2020learning,yang2020convolutional,millerclass}.
-This fundamental principle, akin to the widely employed metric in traditional feature selection, filters out task-irrelevant features~\cite{michael1973experimental}.
-Consequently, this principle can guide the models towards learning more label-relevant features as well.

-In a study~\cite{vaze2022openset}, it has been observed that data augmentation and label smoothing can improve OSR.
+Constructing a training dataset that comprehensively covers all possible outlier classes is inherently infeasible, as the open-set space is effectively unbounded and may contain categories that are inaccessible during training.
+To address this challenge, several OSR approaches employ generative models to synthesize pseudo-outliers~\cite{asg_Yu17,GOpenMax_Ge17,neal2018open}.
+These methods augment the training set with generated outlier samples alongside the inlier data.
+The synthesized outliers are typically designed to be challenging examples that closely resemble the inlier classes.
+By introducing such hard-to-distinguish samples during training, the model is encouraged to learn more diverse discriminative features, thereby improving its ability to distinguish inliers from these synthesized outliers.
+In the study of~\cite{vaze2022openset}, it has been observed that data augmentation and label smoothing can improve OSR.
 However, the specific reasons behind these improvements remain unclear.
-Among these strategies, data augmentation can not only provide more training samples but also facilitates the capture of informative yet challenging-to-learn features~\cite{shen2022data}.
-These features are often susceptible to neglect due to their relatively minor contributions for reducing loss values during training with the original datasets.
-It has been observed in~\cite{muller2019does} and~\cite{scholkopf2021toward} that label smoothing can contribute to creating tighter and more separated class clusters in the representation space, which is aligned with the above mentioned learning objectives for OSR that can result in more diverse features.
+Among these strategies, data augmentation can not only provide more training samples, but also facilitates the capture of informative yet challenging-to-learn features~\cite{shen2022data}.
+These features are often susceptible to neglect due to their relatively minor contributions for reducing loss values during training with the original datasets alone.
+Label smoothing alleviates the excessive concentration of representations around class prototypes and reduces the pressure toward class collapse, thereby requiring more diverse features to be encoded in the representations.

-Building upon the aforementioned reviews and analyses, we posit our hypothesis that increasing the \emph{\textbf{object-related feature diversity} can improve OSR}.
-Figure~\ref{fig-intutive} intuitively illustrates an example of how the increased feature diversity can be essential for detecting outliers.
-For a quantitative demonstration, we conduct controlled experiments in Section~\ref{sec-toy-example} to empirically show that learning more object-related features is crucial for open set recognition.